-Dark purple, finger staining, sweet summer blackberries.
-Everywhere I turned it was blackberries.
+An easy and elegant main dish, pork tenderloin with blackberry wine sauce uses fresh or frozen berries.
+I used dark purple, finger staining, sweet summer blackberries.
+Everywhere at the markets it was blackberries.
 With blackberries piled high at the market, a jar of good blackberry jam in the pantry, and a friend who said something about making a blackberry sauce, it all came together.
-Pork tenderloin with blackberry wine sauce.
-It’s fun when inspiration hits for a new recipe.

 Pork and fruit are a classic combination.
-Think of prosciutto and melon, ham and pineapple, pork roasts with apples, peaches, figs or cranberries.
+Think of prosciutto and melon, ham and pineapple, pork roast with apples, peaches, figs or cranberries.
 Whether dried fruit or fresh, pork and fruit compliment each other beautifully.
 Why not blackberries?
 It works.